-A deferred prosecution happens when the state agrees to withhold the prosecution of a DUI defendant in return for that defendant’s pledge to complete a two-year alcohol, drug, or mental health program.
+With the help of a DUI attorney in Seattle, a deferred prosecution happens when the state agrees to withhold the prosecution of a DUI defendant in return for that defendant’s pledge to complete a two-year alcohol, drug, or mental health program.

 The aim of deferred prosecution is to help people with drug and alcohol dependency issues deal with those issues and avoid DUI – and other drug and alcohol-related criminal charges – in the future.